JetBrains/jpa-buddy-documentation/dto-generator/dto-generator.md

    <iframe width="560" height="315" src="https://www.youtube.com/embed/XahPsC2TciE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
  </div>

-## Simultaneous Refactoring of Entity and its DTOs
+## Refactor entity properties along with the related fields in DTOs

 Often DTOs are used at the API controller level, aimed to declare only fields required by the client.
 That's why DTOs nearly copy the structure of their entities.
 There are popular frameworks to map entities to DTOs and vice versa: MapStruct and ModelMapper.
 They auto-map namesake properties.
 Hence, changing the property name in an entity often leads to the corrupted mapping logic.
 That's why JPA Buddy helps developers to refactor entity properties along with the related fields in DTOs: